Call it what you will…the festive fall out…the season of ill will.

 Have you noticed that when you buy that one special gift for each person it is perfect, but the minute you wrap it, it doesn’t look half as good as the one special gift that you bought for the next person.
 It either looks too small or not solid enough, or… lets face it… not expensive enough.

 Who or what is behind the wrapping paper conspiracy?
 It could of course just be the paper companies boosting their fourth quarter profits or the perfume industry striving to make the ultimate packaging style statement.

 But hold on… the whole campaign is too orderly, too orchestrated, too subversive.
-Surely It has to be a capitalistic global plot masterminded by governments and credit card companies bent on beating recession by encouraging massive consumer consumption over a minimal time scale, thus distorting the West’s GDP figures and making them look good?
+Surely It has to be a capitalistic global plot masterminded by governments and credit card companies bent on beating recession by encouraging maximum consumer consumption over a minimal time scale, thus distorting the West’s GDP figures and making them look good?
 ‘Them’ being the governments, the credit card companies (The Banks) or the West’s’ GDP figures… your choice.

 Well who would believe that wrapping paper companies or fashion gurus’ care that much about looking good?
 OK possibly the fashion gurus.

 So having rebelliously decided that this years’ Christmas theme is to be ‘Bollywood’, you duly set about purchasing every piece of cerise and gold foil paper available in your limited market place.
 Bearing in mind you do not do ‘Out of local high street experiences’ after November, this in itself is quite a challenge.

 Luckily every high street has one, the c**p shop, otherwise known as the discount store and you are well on your way to achieving your first low cost Christmas.
 OK so you did have to buy half a weeks salary’s worth of completely useless stocking fillers ‘because they were there’, and you couldn’t just do stockings for immediate family.’
 After all there are going to be at least eight of us, and it would be just terrible if any one thought I’d forgotten them’.